AntonAzhhirevych/computer-vision/README.md

 **Segmentation and Clustering Techniques for Object Detection in Imagery**

 This branch explores techniques for segmenting and isolating objects—specifically lakes—from satellite and map imagery.
 It combines K-means clustering with adaptive preprocessing pipelines for both low-resolution (Sentinel) and high-resolution (Google Maps) images.
 The pipeline uses color space transformations, CLAHE, contour filtering, and morphological operations to produce clean segmentation masks and visual overlays.

+### `06-object-tracking-video`

+**Object Tracking in Video Using Image Comparison and Detection**

+This branch presents a practical pipeline that integrates object detection and visual tracking to monitor a person across video frames.
+It uses MobileNet SSD to detect the initial person in the frame and OpenCV’s CSRT tracker to follow their motion throughout the video.
+The pipeline logs tracking events, highlights position changes, and outputs a processed video, making it suitable for surveillance demos or foundational research in video-based tracking.